Making Sense of Revelation 20:

 This spurious sentence is probably some ancient preacher’s personal notes which he had written between the lines.
 Then they were likely moved into the main text by later copyists.

 Without 5a here’s how the text reads: “. . .
 They came to life and reigned with Christ a thousand years.
 This is the first resurrection.
 Blessed and holy is the one who shares in the first resurrection.
 Over such the second death has no power.”
 Now you have a coherent statement, that does not place the first resurrection a “thousand years” into the far-distant future.
-So those who accepted Christ are saved in the “first [spiritual] resurrection” and will not die physically at the second death (physical death) but live on temporarily in hades then permanently in heaven after hades was abolished in AD 70.
+So, those who accepted Christ before AD 70 were saved in the “first (spiritual) resurrection” and did not die permanently at the second death (physical death) but lived on temporarily in hades then permanently in heaven after hades was abolished in AD 70.
 This is key to understanding the first resurrection.
 Those who are saved will never die (John 3:16; John 11:25-26).
+Those who physically die after AD 70 resume life in their new body in heaven without first going to hades.

 Second Resurrection: Hades Gave Up the Physically Dead